Blindsight + Echopraxia

 Summary

-Peter Watts's Firefall books are hard science fiction about alien contact, consciousness, intelligence, biology, and the uncomfortable possibility that awareness is not the same thing as usefulness.
-Blindsight in particular asks whether a mind can be intelligent without being conscious, whether consciousness might be an inefficient evolutionary side effect, and whether humans are disadvantaged because we narrate ourselves too much.
+Peter Watts's Firefall books are hard science fiction about alien contact, consciousness, intelligence, biology, and the uncomfortable possibility that awareness is not the same thing as usefulness. `Blindsight` in particular asks whether a mind can model, optimize, deceive, coordinate, and survive without being conscious in any human-recognizable sense.

 Why George recommends it